-Developing safe, effective and affordable vaccines that can prevent HIV infection in uninfected people is the best hope for controlling and/or ending the AIDS epidemic.
+Developing safe, effective, and affordable vaccines that can prevent HIV infection in uninfected people is the best hope for controlling and ultimately ending the HIV/AIDS pandemic.

-The long-term goal is to develop a vaccine that is 100% effective and protects everyone from getting infected with HIV.
-However, even if a vaccine only protects some people, it could still have a major impact on the rates of transmission and help in controlling the epidemic.
+The long-term goal is to develop a safe and effective vaccine that protects people worldwide from getting infected with HIV.
+However, even if a vaccine only protects some people who get vaccinated, or even if it provides less than total protection, it could still have a major impact on the rates of transmission and help control the pandemic, particularly for populations at high risk of HIV infection.
 A partially effective vaccine could decrease the number of people who get infected with HIV, further reducing the number of people who can pass the virus on to others.

 In part, HIV is different from other viruses because your immune system never fully gets rid of it.
 Most people who are infected with a virus recover from the infection, and their immune systems "clear" the virus from their bodies.
 This is true even for viruses that can be deadly, like influenza.

 Once your body has cleared a particular virus, you often develop immunity to it—meaning it won’t make you sick the next time you are exposed to it.
-We’ve known since the late 1700s that you can create immunity by exposing people to dead or weakened viruses that will protect them from deadly diseases later.
+Different civilizations and cultures throughout history have known that protective immunity can also be developed by exposing people to dead or weakened viruses that will protect them from deadly diseases later.

-But the human body can't seem to fully clear HIV and develop immunity to it.
-The antibodies your immune system makes to fight HIV are not effective—and HIV actually targets, invades, and then destroys some of the most important cells in your immune system itself.
-This means that, over time, HIV does serious damage to your body's ability to fight disease.
+But the human body on its own can't seem to fully clear HIV and develop immunity to it.
+The antibodies your immune system makes to fight HIV typically are not protective, or develop too late after infection to overcome the virus.
+Plus, HIV actually targets, invades, and then destroys some of the most important cells in your immune system itself.
+This means that, over time, HIV does serious damage to your body's ability to fight any disease.